 The paper proceeds as follows.
 The next section reviews the important and diverse related literature that precedes us.
 Section 3 then presents our model and characterizes economic and political steady states.
 Section 4 examines the transition dynamics following a large permanent terms-of-trade shock and, in an immediate extension, demonstrates the nearly isomorphic effects of skill-biased technological change.
 In Section 5, we use the model to shed light on domestic and multilateral policies that may exacerbate or mitigate populist protectionist surges.
-Section 6 presents data on empirical indicators suggested by the model and Section 7 concludes.
+Section 6 discusses recent protectionist episodes in the US and the UK in the context of the model, and Section 7 concludes.

-2 Related Literature
+2. Related literature

 This paper is motivated by a series of important recent empirical findings, which together document the prevalence of labor market frictions that can exacerbate inequality in the gains from globalization, the potential for protectionist surges, and the recent rise of political polarization in Western democracies.
-This large and growing relevant literature includes Artuç, Chaudhuri, and McLaren (2010), Autor, Dorn, and Hanson (2013), and Dix-Caneiro (2014) who, among others, highlight the important role that adjustment costs play in shaping the distributional consequences of trade.
+This large and growing relevant literature includes Artuc et al. (2010), Autor et al. (2013), and Dix-Caneiro (2014) who, among others, highlight the important role that adjustment costs play in shaping the distributional consequences of trade.
 Empirical findings by Bown and Crowley (2012) and Hillberry and McCalman (2011) suggest that the use of flexible protectionist policy instruments (anti-dumping cases and other temporary trade barriers) can and do surge temporarily in response to global economic shocks,5 while Piketty (2018) documents a parallel escalation of inequality, populism, and nativism in the US, UK, and France over the past half-century.